Henrikas-Kiupelis/timestar/API/v2/Student.md

 It will fail if:
   * HTTP 400; the id field was set;
   * HTTP 400; a mandatory field was not set;
-	c) HTTP 400; both or neither of customerId and startDate were set;
+  * HTTP 400; both or neither of customerId and startDate were set;

 Returned student will have its id field set